Aaron Rodgers: 2020: Third MVP

 Prior to a Week 5 bye, Rodgers helped lead the Packers to a four-game winning streak to start the 2020 season.
-That winning streak would end in Week 6 against the Tampa Bay Buccaneers, in which Rodgers threw for 160 yards and two interceptions, including a pick-six (the third of his professional career), during the 38–10 loss.
-After a 3–2 stretch for the team, Rodgers threw for 211 yards and four touchdowns in a 41–25 victory over the Chicago Bears in Week 12.
+That winning streak would end in Week 6 against the Buccaneers, in which Rodgers threw for 160 yards and two interceptions, including a pick-six (the third of his professional career), during the 38–10 loss.
+After a 3–2 stretch for the team, Rodgers threw for 211 yards and four touchdowns in a 41–25 victory over the Bears in Week 12.
 During the game, he became the 11th player in NFL history to eclipse 50,000 career passing yards, achieving the milestone on a 39-yard touchdown pass to tight end Robert Tonyan midway through the third quarter.
-In Week 13 against the Philadelphia Eagles, Rodgers threw for 295 yards and three touchdowns during the 30–16 win.
+In Week 13 against the Eagles, Rodgers threw for 295 yards and three touchdowns during the 30–16 win.
 Rodgers' third touchdown pass of the game was to wide receiver Davante Adams and it was his 400th career touchdown pass.
 Rodgers was named the NFC Offensive Player of the Week for his performance in Week 13.
 On December 21, 2020, he was selected for the 2021 Pro Bowl.
 Rodgers was named the NFC Offensive Player of the Month for his performance in December after passing for 15 touchdowns and one interception in five victories for the Packers.

 Overall, Rodgers finished the 2020 regular season with 4,299 passing yards, 48 passing touchdowns, and five interceptions.
 His passing touchdowns total set a new franchise record.
 He had seven total games with four passing touchdowns.
 He led the league in numerous statistical categories, including completion percentage, touchdown passes, and passer rating.
 On January 8, 2021, he made the 2020 All-Pro Team first-team.
 The Pro Football Writers of America named him the NFL MVP.

 The Packers finished with a 13–3 record, won the NFC North, and earned a first-round bye for the NFC playoffs.
-In the Divisional Round of the playoffs against the Los Angeles Rams, Rodgers threw for 296 yards and two touchdowns and also rushed for another touchdown during the 32–18 win.
+In the Divisional Round of the playoffs against the Rams, Rodgers threw for 296 yards and two touchdowns and also rushed for another touchdown during the 32–18 win.
 In the NFC Championship against the Buccaneers, Rodgers threw for 346 yards and three touchdowns, but also threw an interception and was sacked five times while being constantly pressured during the 31–26 loss.
 Rodgers fell to 1–4 in conference championship games, becoming the first quarterback in NFL history to lose four in a row.
 After the season, he won the AP Most Valuable Player Award as well as the FedEx Air Player of the Year.
 He was ranked 3rd by his fellow players on the NFL Top 100 Players of 2021.